11ty/eleventy-base-blog/src/posts/2012/the-end-of-web-design.md

 ---
-pageTitle: The end of web design?
+title: The end of web design?
 date: 2012-05-26
 tags: web
 ---